peer-open-source/xara-docs/source/user/manual/model/elements/bearing/3251-FlatSliderBearing.md

-# FlatSliderBearing
+# FlatSliderBearing (AS2006)

-<p>This command is used to construct a flatSliderBearing element object,
-which is defined by two nodes.
 The iNode represents the flat sliding surface and the jNode represents the slider.
 The element can have zero length or the appropriate bearing height.
 The bearing has unidirectional (2D) or coupled (3D) friction properties for the shear deformations, and